 Jin will receive five weeks of training for his service at the infantry division known for tough training and freezing weather in winter.
 The boot camp is located in Yeoncheon some 59.5 kilometers (37 miles) north of Seoul.
 After completing his basic training, Jin will receive his military occupational specialty before being assigned to his unit.

 The singer shocked global fans with a sudden decision to fulfill the mandatory military service, ending a wave of social discussions on whether BTS members should be exempted from military service.
-All able-bodied males aged 18 to 28 must serve their mandatory military service unless they have physical or mental problems.
+All able-bodied males who are 18 and older must serve their mandatory military service unless they have a valid reason for exemption.
 Jin had been allowed to postpone his enlistment until the age of 30, which is the end of 2022.

 During his 18-month service, Jin will be allowed to participate in limited group activities with other BTS members such as concerts outside barracks if top commanders make an exceptional judgment that their reunion will promote national interest.
 Starting with Jin, all BTS members will fulfill their service in South Korea which is still technically at war with North Korea.